ghedo/pflask/docs/pflask.rst

 Change to *dir*  inside the container.

+.. option:: -w, --volatile

+Discard any change to / once the container exits.
+This can only be used along with ``--chroot`` and requires support for the overlay_ mount type.

 .. option:: -g, --cgroup=<controller>[,<controller> ...]

 Create new cgroups in the given controllers and move the container inside them.